OwlNavi/Taskvatar/README.md

 # Appilcation Overview
 * Generate a customisable task list
-* Users notifed through an alarm system tailored to each task
+* Users notified through an alarm system tailored to each task
 * Reoccurring tasks for convenience
 * Individuality through personal user accounts
-* Each user account is assoicated with a customisable Avatar
+* Each user account is associated with a customisable Avatar

 # Project Idea - Home Based Daily Task Manager
 ## Initial idea: